Tusky – my Mastodon client of choice

 This article is written back in 2015, a wee bit old as pointed out by kungtotte.

 kungtotte – @iah buyer beware if you want to use Windows ever and use the same editor.
 Vim8 works a lot better on that platform and it supports async now too.
+It's fairly trivial to turn an init.vim into a vimrc or vice versa though, so I guess it's moot.

 Trying out the fediverse interaction.
 To follow this blog on your favorite fediverse platform just search for @blog@felaktig.info